mashaan14/mashaan-website/README.md

 ## Installation

 1. Install [Node.js](https://nodejs.org/en) on your machine.

+2. If you're working on windows, add nodejs to your environment variables path.

-1. Clone this repository to your local machine.
+3. Clone this repository to your local machine.

-2. Open the folder on VSCode and type `npm install` in the terminal to install the dependencies.
+4. Open the folder on VSCode and type `npm install` in the terminal to install the dependencies.

-3. Run `npm start` to start the app.
+5. Run `npm start` to start the app.
 It should open directly on your default browser.
 But if it didn't, you can find it on [http://localhost:3000](http://localhost:3000)

 ## Deploying the app on GitHub Pages